M.03.01.03.03 / M.164

 M.03.01.04.03 / M.171

 I think continually of my adventure of this year without being able to explain to myself how it could happen that I was not jolted awake by force of will.
 To fall asleep when one is reaching the goal!
 For I was about to reach it.
-I lay down and curled up, according to our custom, against the back of a fat mama, a good old Marmot, whom the zeal for science has never consumed.
+I lay down and curled up, according to our custom, against the back of a fat mama, a good old she-Marmot, whom the zeal for Science has never consumed.
 I felt her, I touched her, this frozen Marmot, object of all my desires, and I fell asleep next to her!

 Even so, I draw from this adventure an argument more in favour of the idea that the Long Night is not one long night.
-There is every reason to believe that the sleep of my eighteen Marmots began on the day when the weather changed and it became suddenly so very cold, at latest the following day.
+There is every reason to believe that the sleep of my eighteen Marmots began on the day when the weather changed and it fell suddenly so very cold, at latest the following day.
 From this instant they were plunged into what we call the Long Night.
-But, from that moment to the one when I fell asleep myself, I saw with my own eyes the sun set and rise three times.
+But, from that moment to the one when I fell asleep myself, I saw with my own eyes the Sun set and rise three times.

 M.03.01.04.04 / M.172

 The weather is finer and finer.
 Today I began my removal.
 It will take two journeys, perhaps three.
-These tablets are heavy.
+These Tablets are heavy.

 M.03.01.04.05 / M.173